Pranay-C-Dhoble/Hibernate/README.md

 <h1>Hibernate Frameworke</h1>
 <p>* Hibernate is an ORM framework that allows developers to interact with a database using Java objects.</p>
 <p>* Hibernate is an open-source, lightweight ORM tool that is used to develop Java applications to interact with the database.</p>
+<p>* Hibernate offers features such as database independence, automatic table generation, caching, and transaction management, making it easier to develop and maintain database-driven applications.</p>
 <p align="center">
 <img alt="Pranay Dhoble" src="https://github.com/Pranay-C-Dhoble/Hibernate/blob/master/images/hibernet.png" width="7000">
 </p>